top of page

 Beyond the immediate crisis, Johnson & Johnson's actions catalysed broad reforms, particularly in product safety and risk management.
 The introduction of tamper-evident packaging, developed in collaboration with the FDA, addressed immediate safety concerns while establishing new industry standards that became a model for consumer protection.
 This response underscored the ethical obligation of corporations to continuously evaluate and enhance product safety, ensuring that responsibility extends beyond crisis moments to long-term societal impact.
 By institutionalising proactive risk management, J&J transformed a crisis into an opportunity for meaningful, lasting change.

-short-term financial losses are outweighed by long-term trust and brand integrity.
+Short-term financial losses are outweighed by long-term trust and brand integrity.

 2. Legacy and Lessons in Corporate Ethics